-- Your throat may be sprayed to numb it and a mouth guard will be placed to protect your teeth.
+- Your throat may be with a numbing medication and a mouth guard will be placed to protect your teeth.
 If you wear dentures, you will need to remove them.

-- Once the sedative takes effect, the doctor inserts the endoscope into your mouth where it passes through your esophagus (food passage tub), into your stomach and to the duodenum (first part of the small intestine, closest to the stomach).
+- Once the anesthesia takes effect, the doctor starts the procedure by passing the endoscope through your esophagus into your stomach and to the duodenum (first part of the small intestine, closest to the stomach).

 - The doctor passes a catheter (a thin tube) through the endoscope and inserts it into the duct that leads into either the pancreas or the bile duct depending on your symptoms.

-Your doctor may insert specialized instruments through the endoscope to:
+Your doctor may use specialized instruments through the endoscope to:

-- Open the entry of the ducts into the bowel
+- Clear any obstruction of the duct into the bowel

 - Stretch out narrow segments